Designboom: Haldane Martin’s Swan Café

-Designboom: Haldane Martin’s Swan Café, a contemporary take on a traditional Parisian crêperie
+In the worlds leading design blog, Designboom: Haldane Martin’s Swan Cafe, a contemporary take on a traditional Parisian crêperie.

 Originally published designboom.com, 26 July 2018